 Attention: Varroa Mites will kill your colony more than any other problem!.

 Yes, it's that important to test and know your mite load.
 A simple powdered-sugar roll will let you know.
 The U of MN supported Bee Squad has an excellent way to test your mite load using the powdered sugar roll method.
 All the equipment you need for a complete testing kit.
 Get it today!
 University of Minnesota Bee Squad.
 Varroa Mite Testing Kit (click site link).

 Great news!
 Here's the article from the March 2016 Bee Culture Oxalic Acid Sublimation.
 You might agree with the authors of this study that this is the best practical tactic for mite control.

 Here's a the most updated version of the guide "Tools for Varroa Management" (3rd Edition - February 16, 2016) by The Honey Bee Health Coalition.
 Be vigilant in mite detection and keeping our colonies healthy from this tick-like problems.

 As quoted by Kim Flottum, Editor of Bee Culture magazine from August 2016 issue: "It's August.
 Fall's here.
 It's time to take care of the bees that take care of the bees that go in to winter....Enjoy the bees, and enjoy the life they give you." (page 90).

 The Northeastern Kansas Beekeepers Association has a more than 70th year legacy of supporting beekeeping in the Mid-West.
 Learn more about us.
-1948 to 2018 - It's our Platinum Jubilee !!!
+1948 to 2018 - our Platinum Jubilee !!!